 Depending on the type of service you use, you can qualify for Chase’s same-day deposits at no extra cost.
-Local businesses that process payments through Authorize.net and Chase Integrated Payments (powered by WePay) or deposit into a Chase business checking account are automatically qualified for same-day deposits upon sign up.
+Local businesses that process payments through Authorize.net and Chase Integrated Payments (powered by WePay) or deposit into a Chase business account are qualified automatically for same-day deposits upon signup.

-If you have a Chase business checking account, you can generally get your funds the next business day.
-There are some conditions, like having business credit approval.
+If you have a Chase business checking account, generally you can get your funds the next business day.
+There are some conditions, such as having business credit approval.

 Chargeback & Risk Monitoring

-- Check Monitoring: This is a complementary service for all Chase business checking customers.
+- Check monitoring: This is a complimentary service for all Chase business checking customers.